jimhigson/oboe.js-dissertation/markdown/3_Background.md

 drawn of the response as a one-time event with no accommodation provided for progressively delivered data.

-The followup standard, XHR2 is now at Working Draft stage.
+The followup standard, XHR2 is now at Working Draft stage [@xhr2progress].
 Given ambitions to build a streaming REST client, of greatest interest is the progress event:

 > While the download is progressing, queue a task to fire a progress
 > event named progress about every 50ms or for every byte received,
-> whichever is least frequent. [@xhr2progress]
+> whichever is least frequent.

 The historic lack of streaming for data fetched using XHR stands incongruously with the browser as a platform in which almost every other